vivganes/sql-translator/README.md

     git clone https://github.com/whoiskatrin/sql-translator.git
     ```

-2. Input your OPENAI API key in the .env.production file, you can get your API key [here](https://beta.openai.com/account/api-keys):
+2. Input your OPENAI API key in the `.env.production` file, you can get your API key [here](https://beta.openai.com/account/api-keys):

     ```bash
     OPENAI_API_KEY=$YOUR_API_KEY
+    ```

+    Optionally, if you would like to point to a custom OPENAI compatible API endpoint and model name, you can input it in the `.env.production` file.
+For example, if you would like to run locally using Ollama using `llama3.2` model, you could add

+    ```bash
+    OPENAI_API_ENDPOINT_URL=http://host.docker.internal:11434
+    MODEL_ID=llama3.2
     ```

 3. Start the development server: